 Water fills the lake for about 9 months in the year and this is when you can see the most birds.

 We have made contact with a local bird watcher who can guide you to the best places, whether you want to just spend a day or the whole week watching birds.

 Corn Crakes: And just a 20 minute walk direct from Lipizzaner Lodge is a protected Corn Crake reserve!
-You probably won't see one of these shy birds, but there is a very good chance to hear them.
+You probably won't see one of these shy birds, but there is a very good chance to hear their distinctive squawk.

 Pretty much every weekend there is a different fair, market or celebration taking place somewhere not far from Lipizzaner Lodge in Slovenia or along the Italian or Croatian borders.
 We list some of these on our "Events" page and we will add to this list as our knowledge grows.

-Here is a website that tells you something about this area: http://www.climb-europe.com/RockClimbingSlovenia/Osp-Trieste.htm
+Here is the website that tells you something about this Osp climbing area..

-Whether you sketch or paint mountains, castles, wildlife, rivers or lakes Slovenia has it all!
-We can recommend so many nice places to go on your own for a day out painting and we also kow some local artists who would be very happy to assist, instruct or guide you for the day.
+Whether you sketch or paint mountains, castles, wildlife, rivers or lakes, Slovenia has it all!
+We can recommend so many nice places to go on your own for a day out painting and we also know some local artists who would be very happy to assist, instruct or guide you for the day.

 Try the locally produced and unique selection of home made schnapps from fruits and herbs growing in this region at a local tourist farm and also enjoy some Slovenian Tapas (locally produced meats and cheeses).